mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 - **Result**: We published the release.
 - **Grade**: A

-We were trying to expose any release steps that are accidentally silo'ed with me, so this was the first release where I didn't perform any release step directly.
+We were trying to expose any release steps that were accidentally silo'ed with me, so this was the first release where I didn't perform any release step directly.
 The team performed every step based on shared documentation, including things like writing [the changelist](https://tinypilotkvm.com/pro/changes#263) and the [release announcement](https://tinypilotkvm.com/blog/whats-new-in-2024-03).

 ### Document TinyPilot Pro's release process internally